Updated March 2023

 - Select Bibliometrics:

-- Fair, constructive experience in peer review: JNeurosci values the work of its authors and reviewers and is committed to providing a constructive experience in the evaluation of research.
+- Fair, constructive, and transparent peer review: JNeurosci values the work of its authors and reviewers and is committed to providing a constructive experience in the evaluation of research.

-- Decisions are made by our journal editors who are active research scientists in the field.
-JNeurosci covers and works hard to represent the various sub-disciplines within the field, both in its published content and among the members of its editorial board and peer reviewers.
+- Decisions are made by journal editors who are active research scientists in the field.
+JNeurosci represents the various subdisciplines within the field, both in its published content and among the members of the Editorial Board and reviewers.

-- Working to understand the publishing needs of the field: JNeurosci and its editorial board scan the publishing landscape regularly, stay in touch with the readership and community, and respond to the changing publications environment.
+- Working to understand the publishing needs of the field: The Editorial Board monitors the publishing landscape, stays in touch with the readership and community, and responds to the changing publications environment.
 JNeurosci values the exchange of scientific communication and uses technology to enhance communication within the scientific community and with the public.

 History